Elizabeth Quirk

 "May Queen," The Tiny Journal

-second runner-up in the (re)tell me a story contest
+second runner-up in (re)tell me a story contest

 "Meg's Fever" and "Letty's Saint," LEON Literary Review